 Other information being documented pursuant to this Rule CCC, as all as all options and alternatives to consenting to the modification.

 An assurance that interventions and supports will cause no harm to the individual, including documentation of the ways the modification is paired with additional supports to prevent harm.

+Prior to obtaining informed consent, the case manager must offer the individual the opportunity to have an advocate, who is identified and selected by the individual, present at the time that informed consent is obtained.
+This offer and the individual’s response must be documented by the case manager.

+Any providers that desire or expect to be involved in implementing a rights modification may supply to the case manager information required to be documented under this Rule CCC, except for informed consent, which may be obtained only by the case manager.
+The individual determines whether any information supplied by the provider is satisfactory before the case manager enters it into their person -centered support plan.

 If restraints are used with an individual at an HCBS Setting, their use must: